Small Time Behavior and Summability for the Schr\"odinger Equation: Negative Result: Baire Category Approach.

-\textbf{\textsection Negative Result: Baire Category Approach.} Motivated from the previous section, we continue to find a counterexample $f$ such that $e^{-itH}f$ fails to converge to the initial data a.e. where we assume $0<s<\frac{1}{4}$ in this section.
-We restrict this space of counterexamples to $f\in D(s)$, and therefore $e^{-itH}$ can be replaced by $e^{it\partial_{xx}}$.
-We fix $J=(-1,1), \phi \in C^\infty_c(K)$ where $K\subseteq \mathbb{R}\setminus J$ is compact.
-It turns out that it is not an easy task to explicitly find such examples; nevertheless see \cite{sjolin2013nonlocalization} for an explicit construction.
-Another more commonly-used approach is via Stein-Nikisin maximal principle \cite{nikishin1972resonance}, which states the following:\\

-\textbf{Lemma 4.3.}\textit{ $e^{it\Delta}f\xrightarrow{a.e.}f$ as $t\rightarrow 0$ for all $f\in H^s(\mathbb{R}^n)$ if and only if } Indeed \cite{dahlberg1982note} employs this tool; for a more detailed elaboration of how the estimate above yields the desired negative result, see p.1375 of \cite{lee2012schrodinger}.
-Note that the $L^2(B(0,1))$ cannot be upgraded to $L^p(B(0,1))$ for $p\in (2,\infty]$ when $s<\frac{1}{4},n=1$ due to H\"older's inequality.
-For such $p$, we ask whether the $f$ on the left-hand side of (5) can be replaced by $f\phi$, i.e., whether the $H^s$ norm controls the even-more localised version of the maximal operator, or in short, the $\phi$-\textit{localised maximal operator}.
-It turns out that this fails for a big class of functions.\\
+\end{lemma} Note that the $L^2(B(0,1))$ cannot be strengthened to $L^p(B(0,1))$ for $p\in (2,\infty]$ when $s<\frac{1}{4},\:n=1$ due to the H\"older's inequality.
+For such $p$, we ask whether the $f$ on the LHS of \cref{Nikisin1} can be replaced by $f\phi$, i.e., whether the $H^s$ norm controls the $\phi$-localised maximal operator.
+It turns out that this fails for a big class of functions. \begin{proposition} For $s<\frac{1}{4}$ and $p\in (2,\infty)$, the following strong-type estimate fails: